Alejandro-Huelva-Dev/3D-Solar-System-By-Alejandro-Huelva/README.md

 https://alejandro-huelva-dev.github.io/3D-Solar-System-By-Alejandro-Huelva/

-The web can receive some updates, to fix bugs or add new content
+The web can receive some updates, to fix bugs or add new content.

 Alejandro Huelva™ 2023